 You are in control

 Directory information can be disclosed without your consent.
 You have the right to ask that any or all information not be released without your written consent.
-To invoke this right, complete form invoking confidentiality and return it to the Registrar's Office.
+To invoke this right complete the form invoking confidentiality and return it to the Registrar's Office.
 This notice will then remain in effect until revoked in writing by the student.